Qunlexie/Qunlexie/README.md

 ###
 ## Hi, I'm Olukunle O., PhD 👋

 Research Scientist/ML Engineer with research and industry experience in leading projects that apply Machine Learning tools to tackle difficult problems.
 Highly enthusiastic about applying my knowledge to proffer solutions to problems in new, challenging, or unfamiliar terrains.
-Experience in Optimization, Natural Language Processing, Anomaly Detection, Time series, Recommender Systems and Computer Vision.
+Experience in Optimization, Natural Language Processing, Anomaly Detection, Time series, Quantitative Research, Recommender Systems and Computer Vision.

 ## Tools